Aiven-Open/klaw-docs/docs/docs/concepts/promotion.rst

     How does Force Register work?
         When promoting a schema to a higher environment, the ``Force Register`` Schema option allows registration even if it is not compatible with previous schemas.
         If this option is selected, then Klaw will change the compatibility of the topic to ``NONE``, register the new schema and then revert to the previous topic compatibility.
-        If the topic compatibility is not set it will fall back to the global compatibility however Klaw will not change the global compatibility.
+        If the topic compatibility is not set, it will fall back to the global compatibility.
+However, Klaw will not change the global compatibility.

 Note that any request raised cannot be approved by the same user, rather it has to be a different user from the same team.